- Prayer and Worship

 An official Contest Entry Form must be attached securely to the work.

 Visual arts entries (such as paintings or drawings, etc.) should be no larger than 24 x 36 inches.
-This includes the mat or board.
-On the back of the work, please provide a means for hanging the piece on a wall.
+This includes the matte or board.

 Literature entries (poetry, prose, short story, drama, essay, etc.) can be fiction or non-fiction.
 Non-fiction entries that cite facts must include standard citations.
-Entries, not to exceed 2,000 words, must be written in English and submitted on one side only of 8.5 x 11 inch paper.
-Pages should be numbered, typed or neatly written, with the student's name written on the back of each page.
+Entries, not to exceed 2,000 words, must be typed in English and submitted on one side only of 8.5 x 11 inch paper.
+Pages should be numbered and typed, with the student's name written on the back of each page.

 Diocesan offices may or may not choose to award prizes for local winners before sending artwork of local winners to compete at the national level.
 The national CCHD office will select contest winner(s) at the national level.
 The National Grand Prize winner will receive a $500 cash award and a $500 gift to be designated in the winners' name to a CCHD-funded group of the winner's choice.
 The grand prize winner will be awarded this prize at the annual conference sponsored by the National Federation for Catholic Youth Ministry, with all expenses paid for the winner and an accompanying adult to attend the awards ceremony.
 Second ($375) and third ($250) prizes and honorable mentions, including a monetary prize and matching grant for a CCHD-funded group, may also be awarded for each age category.
 In addition, the national winners’ schools or parishes will receive a $500, $250, or $150 gift certificate (for grand prize, 2nd place, and 3rd place, respectively), from RCL Benziger.

-The ideal entry will exemplify the following qualities in the artwork itself or the accompanying contest entry form:
+The ideal entry will exemplify the following qualities in the artwork itself and the accompanying contest entry form:

 By accepting this message, you will be leaving the website of the